Police & Fire

 Firefighters make progress as Yellow Lake Fire grows to over 16,000 acres, evacuation orders remain in place

-FRANCIS, Utah – Firefighters battling the blaze in Duchesne, Summit, and Wasatch counties made some progress on containment, despite the fire’s continued resistance and significant activity.
+FRANCIS, Utah – Firefighters battling the blaze in Duchesne, Summit, and Wasatch counties made some progress on containment despite the fire’s continued resistance and significant activity.
 The fire is now 10% contained and has grown to 16,053 acres.
 Crews benefitted from a slight break in weather conditions as winds decreased on Monday morning, creating a more favorable environment for ground operations.

 The decreased winds have led to an inversion, causing smoke to settle into the valleys, affecting air quality in the surrounding areas.
 While Duchesne will likely remain smoky throughout the day due to light winds from the northwest, the Wasatch Back is expected to see improving air conditions as temperatures rise.

-On Monday morning the AQI in Park City was listed at 137 on weather apps, but by the afternoon levels improved to 86 – a moderate level.
+On Monday morning, the AQI in Park City was listed at 137 on weather apps, but levels improved to 86 by the afternoon, a moderate level.

 Evacuation orders remain in effect: The North and West Forks of the Duchesne River are under a mandatory evacuation order, with all residents, hunters, and recreationists required to leave the area immediately.
 A “READY” order is in place for the Granddaddy Lakes area on Ashley National Forest and Hanna, urging residents to be prepared for evacuation if the situation escalates.